emacs-exordium/exordium/README.md

 A portable Emacs configuration focused on adding IDE-level features for C++ and Lisp/Clojure programming.
-It is only intended to work with Emacs 24 on Linux and OS X including in -nw mode, and it should work on Windows as well.
+It is only intended to work with Emacs 24 on Linux and OS X including in -nw mode, but it should work on Windows as well.
 It is modular and customizable.
 It is not a starter kit, it is a hacker kit.

 Note: the name of the repo has changed.
 If you had previously cloned it you should